Skip to main content

 • The procedure to revoke consent

-Businesses must also display their contact information in an accessible manner enabling data principals to ask questions regarding data processing.
+Businesses must also display their contact information in an accessible manner, enabling data principals to ask questions regarding data processing.

-Create a free privacy policy
+Create a privacy policy

 Consent

-Data fiduciaries cannot process personal data without the consent of the data principal unless it is for legitimate use or is exempted by the act.
 Data principals can withdraw their consent at any time.
 Make the process of revocation of consent easy and convenient.

-Obtain verifiable consent from the parents/legal guardians of children or legal guardians in the case of persons with disability.
 A child is an individual under the age of 18 years.
-We will discuss the consent requirements more elaboratively in the following section.
+We will discuss the consent requirements in more detail in the following section.

-Data affecting data principals
+Data affecting the data principals

 The data fiduciary should ensure the accuracy, completeness, and consistency of the personal data processed in a way that is: